bowman2001/perplexdoc/content/news/replacements-module/index.md

 tags: [Replacement, Security]
 ---

 Replacement codes let us avoid raw HTML in Markdown.
-Hugo can insert missing inline HTML tags into the rendered Markdown with simple regular expressions.
+Hugo can insert missing inline HTML tags into the rendered Markdown with regular expressions.
 {.p-first} <!--more-->

 The codes look like `{*text}`, where `*` is a placeholder for one or more ASCII characters.
 The superscript tag `<sup>` for example is marked by `^` and fits the following regular expression (Golang syntax):